uhasker/getting-things-done-in-next-js/src/chapter1/04-control-flow.md

 Uncaught TypeError: Cannot read properties of undefined (reading 'day')
 ```

 This makes sense since `mernTask.date` will result in `undefined` and you can't access a property on `undefined`.
-But let's say we would like to access the day and setting it to `undefined` if the `date` property is not present.
+But let's say we would like to access the day and set it to `undefined` if the `date` property is not present.
 Then we would need to do something like the following:

 ```javascript
 const day =